-- WG agreements from 21 December and 10 January call added to sections 2.1 and 2.2. - WG agreements from 18 January call added to section 2.2. - WG agreements from 24 January call added to section 2.2. - WG agreements from 14 February call added to section 4.1.
+- WG agreements from 21 December and 10 January call added to sections 2.1 and 2.2. - WG agreements from 10 January call added to section 2.2.

 2. Charter Question: Users and Purposes

 2.1 Should gTLD registration data be accessible for any purpose or only for specific purposes?